allmonday/resolver-vs-graphql/README-en.md

         return [sprint1, sprint2] * 10
 ```

-In the Resolver pattern, you need to provide root data and pass it to the `Resolver().resolve` method for parsing.
+In Resolver, you need to provide root data and pass it to the `Resolver().resolve` method for parsing.

 ```python
 @router.get('/sprints', response_model=list[Sprint])